testsmt/yinyang/docs/customization.rst

 ``<option name>``: Name of the option item.

 ``[type|value]*``: Type or value of the option.
 The type can be either `bool` or `int`.
-The value can be either `true`, `false`, or an arbitrary integers.
+The value can be either `true`, `false`, or an arbitrary integer.
 By default, i.e., by leaving this position empty, the option is assigned to be `bool`. yinyang will then generate a random value based on the type of the option.

 ``###``: Splits option blocks.
 The options in different blocks are independent.